Banishment By Attrition: The Truth About Residency Restrictions

 Iowa and South Florida had both passed tough residency laws with disastrous consequences.
 Iowa found an increase of homeless and absconding offenders, an increase of sex crime arrests and convictions, and clustering of registrants; in 2009, they scaled back residency laws for most registrants, but of the few that still must abide by the law, the same problems are still in effect.
 In Miami-Dade County, the homeless offenders have been shuffled around various locations across the county, from parking lots to under a bridge.
 Unlike Iowa, Florida legislators and courts continue to justify their laws and even seek to increase statewide restrictions as a “solution” to South Florida’s difficulties with the residency laws.

 While the 2005 Doe v.
-Miller case upheld residency restrictions based on the civil/ regulatory argument of Smith v.
-Doe case of 2003, subsequent courts have disagreed with the findings of the 8th Circuit Courts.
+Miller case upheld residency restrictions based on the civil/ regulatory argument of the 2003 Smith v.
+Doe decision, subsequent courts have disagreed with the findings of the 8th Circuit Courts.
 Courts applying the “Mendoza-Martinez” factors have determined residency restrictions are so onerous they cross the threshold into punitive regardless of intent.
 The restrictions are essentially a modern day banishment, meet the traditional aims of punishment/retribution, and are excessive in their stated purpose.
 In regards to property owners, the act of forcing a registrant out of his or her home is similar to Eminent Domain or similar laws, and thus violates the Fifth Amendment protection against taking without just compensation.
 Other states have ruled that the traditional goals of rehabilitation and corrections, and even the alleged “civil” goals of Megan’s law overrule or preempt the goals of residency restrictions.

 For now, Residency Laws are still on the books in many locations, though a growing number of locations are reluctantly repealing their laws.
 In light of the large amount of previously unconsidered consequences created by these laws, I think abolishment of all residency laws is a wise choice.